QIKCOM-1 - Deployed from ISS on 27 Oct 2017

 and also the FCC Public Notice rules for operating in the Amateur Satellite Service.

 OVERVIEW: .
-QIKcom-1 is an amateur radio payload built by a group of students at the Naval Academy to take advantage of a launch opportunity offered by a spacecraft integrator (NovaWurks).
-The module was delivered on 2 March 2015 and launched with HiSAT to the ISS in the fall to be deployed from the ISS in the Fall of 2015 (where it now sits but denied deployment).
+QIKcom-1 is an amateur radio module built by a group of students as their senior project at the Naval Academy to take advantage of a launch opportunity offered by a spacecraft integrator (NovaWurks).
+The module was delivered on 2 March 2015 and launched to ISS on 9 Dec 2015 as an attached module to the SIMPL Host spacecraft.
+The spacecraft is awaiting clearance from the FCC prior to deployment.
 It was a very short fuse flight opportunity so students took as much that we had that was already developed for previous APRS amateur radio transponders and since it flies on a host spacecraft, we get 28v power and did not need to develop solar panels or an attitude control system.
-It continues the PCsat and PSAT missions containing an APRS packet radio communications transponders for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
+It continues the PCsat and PSAT missions containing an APRS packet radio communications transponders for relaying remote amateur user position, text messages and other user experimentdal data back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.

-Very Short Lifetime: The expected Orbit lifetime is very short.
-It is attached to a large solar panel experiment to be deployed from the ISS.
-If the solar panels deploy as designed, the high drag will cause the spacecraft to re-enter in about one week.
-Even if there is slim chance that the panels fail to deploy, the experimental spacecraft which is quite large will still reneter in a few weeks.
+Short Several Months Lifetime: The expected Orbit lifetime is short since it will be deployed from the ISS.
+It is attached to the SIMPL spacecraft with large solar panels to be deployed from the ISS (image below).
+If the solar panels deploy as designed, the high drag will cause the spacecraft to re-enter in a few months.

 Operations in the Amateur Satellite Service: The transponder and beacon on QIKCOM-1 are operated in the Amateur Satellite Service to encourage amateur radio students, educators and experimenters around the world to contribute additional satellities to this constellation on 145.825 MHz or to build interesting self motivated remote sensors suitable for the uplink channel.
-See our ocean or bay oceanographic data buoys for examples.
+See some other student project ideas such as ocean or bay oceanographic data buoys for examples.
 This kind of Amateur Radio experimentation fits well in the ITU rules (see QIKcom-1 ITU RULES) for operating in this service and well serve our educational and outreach goals for student projects encouraging young people to be interested in Science, Technology, Engineering and Math.

-The QIKcom-1 System is composed of three commercial off-the-shelf amateur packet radio modules from Byonics.com as shown above.
-On the left is the Power System board, and on the right is the main packet transponder module (the MT-TT4 all-in-one APRS packet system with internal RF transceiver).
+The QIKcom-1 System is composed of three significantly modified commercial off-the-shelf amateur packet radio modules from Byonics.com as shown above.
+On the lower right is the main packet transponder module (the MT-TT4 all-in-one APRS packet system with internal RF transceiver).
 The MicroAmp-3 above it boosts that to 4 Watts.
-In the center vertically is the 4 Watt Beacon transmitter for use over North America and Europe to alert users on the national APRS channels that the satellite is in view (It only had A & B frequency selection, so only 2 continents could be covered).
-The final board is the combination power supply system and antenna release mechanism with the prototype shown in the lower right above.
+In the center vertically is the 4 Watt QSY Alert Beacon transmitter for use over North America.
+A European alert was also planned since the beacon did have an A & B frequency selection, but this was disabled due to coordination issues.
+The final board on the left is our designed combination power supply system and antenna release mechanism.

-QIKcom-1 APRS Packet Transponder: The APRS packet transponder is an AX.25 Packet Radio Relay similar to what is flying on PCsat and the ISS.
-This ongoing mission in space on the original PCsat is now over 13 years old and pioneered this very popular operating mode via the ISS since 2006.
-Both of these missions deliver packets to users worldwide via the global network of volunteer ground stations feeding the two downlink capture pages: psat.aprs.org and ariss.net.
+QIKcom-1 APRS Packet Transponder: The APRS packet transponder is an AX.25 Packet Radio Relay similar to what is flying on PCSAT, A HREF="psat.html">PSAT and the ISS.
+This ongoing mission in space on the original PCSAT is now over 16 years old and pioneered this very popular operating mode since 2001 and via the ISS since 2006.
+Both of these missions deliver packets to users worldwide via the global network of volunteer ground stations feeding the three downlink capture pages: psat.findu.com, ariss.net and SAT-REPORTER.
 These pages display live maps such as the one above, of the most recent user position data and capture all message traffic between users.
 See the APRS link budgets.
-In addition there is also a PSK31 transponder as noted below.

-Global Experimental Data Channel: QIKcom-1 is the 6th transponder in this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost buoy and sensor experimentation at other schools as shown below.
-Today, the only AMSAT that is available for no cost to schools with such experiments are the Naval Academy's PCSATs.
+Global Experimental Data Channel: QIKcom-1 is the 6th USNA student transponder in this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost amateur radio terrestrial applications and experimentation at other schools.
+Today, the only AMSATs that are available for easy access by schools with such experiments are the Naval Academy student's PCSATs.
 But with QIKcom-1 along with PCsat, ISS, and Psat (spring 2015) we hope to continue an ongoing full time presence in space to continue this support of the 145.825 data uplink channel for future experiments.
 To this end we hope other schools to either build additional 145.825 MHz relay satellites and/or to build experimental sensors.
-The complete QIKcom modules are commercial off-the-shelf items and easy to build inito spacecraft systems.
+The complete QIKcom-1 modules are commercial off-the-shelf items and easy to build inito spacecraft systems.